Why Veg food is the Best Option on a High-Altitude Trek?

 • 20-35% fat (0.5-1.5 grams per kg per day).

 Trekkers should try to consume fresh food as much as possible.
 Canned and stored items should be avoided if possible.
-The rule of thumb for meals on treks is to make sure that your body gets an adequate amount of carbohydrates as it is easily converted to energy, which is a constant requirement throughout.
+The rule of thumb for meals on treks is to make sure that your body gets an adequate amount of carbohydrates, as they are easily converted to energy, which is a constant requirement throughout.
 Mornings especially should be heavy on carbohydrates.
 Cornflakes is a good option for breakfast.
 During treks, you should avoid meat but should not totally disregard protein consumption.
-Soybeans and Oats are considered as the best sources of protein on treks.
-Their amounts need to be low as it takes quite a while for them to break down.
+Soybeans and oats are considered the best sources of protein on treks.
+Their amounts need to be low, as it takes quite a while for them to break down.
 An ideal ratio of carbohydrate to protein during lunch and dinner is 3:1.
-Eggs are another great option during treks if consumed moderately.
+Eggs are another great option during hikes if consumed moderately.
 They help to prevent sore muscles and replace muscle protein during treks.
 Travelers should always ensure that they are properly hydrated.
-It is recommended that trekkers drink at least 5 liters of water per day to keep up with the strain that comes with trekking.
-They should also carry highly nutritious food such as dry fruits, nuts, trail mix and fruits with them.
+It is recommended that hikers drink at least 5 liters of water per day to keep up with the strain that comes with Trekking & Hiking Destinations in Nepal.
+They should also carry highly nutritious food such as dry fruits, nuts, trail mix, and fruits with them.
 Chocolate and other sweet items should strictly be avoided.
-It is strictly recommended that alcohol is avoided during extreme treks as it drains the body while causing dehydration.
+It is strictly recommended that alcohol be avoided during extreme treks, as it drains the body while causing dehydration.
+So, make sure you regulate the amount of protein you consume before and during a hike.
+Doing so will ensure that you will be able to enjoy the splendid beauty of the mountains without having to run to the bathroom frequently.
+Once you get back down to normal altitudes, you are free to feast like a beast!!